A Homeowner’s Guide to Frozen Pipes

 How Long Does It Take for Pipes to Freeze?

-In particularly harsh conditions, like a cold snap, pipes may freeze even faster.
-So, homeowners should always remain vigilant and take proactive steps to prevent getting frozen pipes in the house.
+In particularly harsh conditions, such as a cold snap when temperatures drop suddenly, pipes may freeze even more quickly.
+So, Ontario homeowners should remain vigilant and take proactive steps to prevent frozen pipes.

 Do Frozen Pipes Always Burst?